-Child sexual exploitation can occur in all communities, among all social groups and affect all genders.
+Child sexual exploitation can occur in all communities, among all social and ethnic groups and affect all genders.
 It can happen to any child.
 Many children who are sexually exploited have been victim to other forms of abuse.
 Additionally, the grooming process can often mean that children who are sexually exploited do not always recognise that they are being abused.
 This is particularly pertinent to 16 and 17 year olds who may believe that they are entering into a consensual sexual activity because they are legally able to give consent.
 While all children without adequate systemic support may be vulnerable, this age group may be particularly so in terms of lack of financial support.

-Children are sexually exploited both offline and online; this means that young children of primary age can also be at risk.
+Children are sexually exploited both offline and online; this means that very young children including those of primary age can also be at risk of being affected or targeted.
 Those most at risk tend to be 12-15 years of age.
 Consideration should also be given to the fact that boys are less likely than girls to disclose abuse and the apparent propensity for victims to be female should not preclude concerns for boys being reported.
 It is also important to be aware that a child may be both a victim and a perpetrator; children are often forced to take part in the exploitation of another child under duress or forced to introduce other children to their abuse under threats to their family's safety.